Uni-Fusion: Universal Continuous Mapping

 \subsection{Implementation Details}

 In the experiments, we use our sample-based GPIS for local geometry encoding.
-For each point, 2 points along normal direction are sampled (one positive, one negative) with distance $d=0.1$ in the local voxel's normalized space.
-Comparing to derivative-based GPIS, our sample based GPIS is more efficient in both space and time.
-For the encoder, we use $256$ anchor points that are randomly sampled from $[-0.5,0.5]^3$.
-The first $20$ eigen-pairs are utilized, which yield the feature dimension $20$.
-The model choosing will be discussed in ablation study.
+For each point, two additional points are sampled along normal direction, one positive and one negative, with distance $d_s=0.1$ in the local voxel's normalized space.
+Compared to derivative-based GPIS, our sample-based GPIS is more efficient in both space and time.
+For the encoder, we randomly sample $256$ anchor points from the range $[-0.5,0.5]^3$.
+We utilize the first $20$ eigenpairs, resulting in a feature dimension of $20$.
+The model selection process is discussed in the ablation study.

-Different maps of latents use different granularity.
-For surface LIM, we use voxel-size $5\si{\centi\meter}$.
-For color which requires later comparison to NeRF, we use voxel-size $2\si{\centi\meter}$.
-For other property LIM and feature LIM, we use voxel-size $10\si{\centi\meter}$.
+Different latent maps use different granularities.
+For the surface LIM, we use a voxel size of $5\si{\centi\meter}$.
+For color which requires later comparison to NeRF, we use a voxel size of $2\si{\centi\meter}$.
+For other property LIM and feature LIM, we use a voxel size of $10\si{\centi\meter}$.

-For smoothness of reconstruction, the encoded voxel is designed overlapped following~\cite{huang2021di}.
-The encoded voxel uses twice the voxel size, resulting in a half-space overlap with each neighbor.
-Then during meshing, SDF is fetched from the overlapped voxel.
-While for the remaining properties, we only sample from its own voxel part.
+For smooth reconstruction, the encoded voxel is designed overlapped following~\cite{huang2021di}.
+The encoded voxel uses twice the voxel size, resulting in a half-space overlap with each neighboring voxel.
+During meshing, SDFs are retrieved and interpolated from the overlapped voxels~\cite{huang2021di}.
+While for the remaining properties, we sample only from its own voxel part.

-The implementation runs on a computer with AMD Ryzen 9 5950X 16-core CPU and a Nvidia Geforce RTX 3090 GPU (24 GB).
+The implementation runs on a PC with AMD Ryzen 9 5950X 16-core CPU and an Nvidia Geforce RTX 3090 GPU (24 GB).
 Online collaboration with OpenSeg (takes 15 GB GPU memory) utilizes one other 3090 GPU solely for OpenSeg to avoid out of memory.